bscholesboogie/AI_ROI/README.md

 # AI_ROI
 Resources in Python and Streamlit for measuring ROI from AI.

 All items in this repository are offered as is, and without any warranty whatsoever, including without limitation warranties of merchantability or fitness for a particular purpose.
-Download, copying and/or use constitutes acceptance.
+Download, copying, or use constitutes acceptance.

 # Calculate ROI from AI Adoption in Streamlit (tested in macOS Sequoia 15.3.2)